 So When Should You Get a Vise?

-However, if you are at that point where you are slaughtering your locks left and right, or you are starting to play around with top of the keyway tension, then it may be a good time to throw a vise into the mix.
+However, if you are at that point where you are slaughtering your locks left and right, or you are starting to play around with top of the keyway tension, then it may be an excellent time to throw a vise into the mix.

-But honestly, you can grab a lock picking vise whenever you want.
-It won’t hurt you as a beginner and is a welcome piece of equipment to any picker’s toolbox!
+But honestly, you can grab a practice lock stand whenever you want.
+It won't hurt you as a beginner and is a welcome piece of equipment to any picker's toolbox!

-Alright, that should be about everything you need to know to go out into the world and grab a good lock picking vise.
+Alright, that should be about everything you need to know to go out into the world and grab a good locksmith vise.

 In addition to providing ourselves with a new challenge, we can get a ton of pretty cool benefits from throwing our lock into a vise, and it is always nice to have that extra hand!

-Remember that you don’t need a lock picking vise when first starting, and it’s far better to spend that money on new and more challenging locks.
+Remember that you don't need a lock picking stand when first starting, and it's far better to spend that money on new and more challenging locks.

-However, when you begin picking more difficult locks and know that you are in lock picking for the long haul, a vise is a critical piece of equipment that will help you take your skills to the next level!
+However, when you begin picking more complicated locks and know that you're in this hobby for the long haul, a vise is a critical piece of equipment that will help you take your skills to the next level!

 I hope this little guide cleared up any questions you may have had about using and buying vises for lock picking.
-If you liked this guide, have any comments or questions, be sure to throw it down in the comments below!
+If you would like to learn more about lock picking, check out my Academy for more free guides.